teawlue/Hangmangamebottg/READMEeng.md

 - `/review` - leave a rating and review of the bot.
 - `/about` - learn about the project and its creator.
 - `/social` - get the author's contact information.
+- `/support` - support the project with a donation.

 ## Technologies